-The usFFT is highly adaptive, since it only needs a candidate set Γ and selects the important frequencies \mathbf{k} in this search domain on its own.
-Also, the cardinality $|\Gamma|$ of this candidate set is not as problematic as for other approaches, since the number of used samples and the computation time suffer only mildly from larger candidate sets.
-As mentioned above, we may also extract additional information about the influence and the interactions of the random variables \mathbf{y}j from the output of the usFFT.
-For instance, we detect a maximum of only 4 simultaneously active dimensions in the detected frequencies in our numerical examples, i.e., the detected frequency vectors \mathbf{k} have at most 4 non-zero components with d = 10 or even d = 20.
+Our usFFT is highly adaptive, since it only needs an arbitrary candidate set Γ and selects the important frequencies k in this search domain on its own.
+The cardinality $|\Gamma|$ of this candidate set is not as crucial as for other approaches like mentioned above, since the number of used samples and the computation time suffer only mildly from larger candidate sets.
+Again, we stress on the fact that we may also extract additional information about the influence and the interactions of the random variables y_j from the output of the usFFT.
+For instance, we detect a maximum of only 4 simultaneously active dimensions in the detected frequencies in our numerical examples, i.e., the detected frequency vectors k have at most 4 non-zero components with d=10 or even d=20.
 Another main advantage of our algorithm is the non-intrusive and parallelizable behavior.
 As already mentioned, the usFFT uses existing numerical solvers of the considered differential equation.
 We can use suitable, reliable and efficient solvers with no need to re-implement them.
 Further, the different samples needed in each sampling step can be computed on multiple instances.
 This parallelization allows to reduce the computation time even further and makes a higher number of used samples less time consuming.